 It’s hard to imagine thanking anything or anyone that has barged into your life unexpected and flipped it entirely upside down.
 Stirring your emotions in a tornadic way.
 Leaving you with many uncertainties and feelings of worry or fear.
 Almost as if standing in the middle of the aftermath of an intense hurricane.
 Left to begin anew, following the diagnosis.

-I was diagnosed almost nine years ago.
+I was diagnosed almost ten years ago.
 Four months after marrying the love of my life.
 Days before our birthdays, and just a few short weeks before Christmas.
 My whole world felt as if it had collapsed on me.
 I felt empty and devastated.
 Wondering why this had happened to me.
 Thinking long and hard if I had done anything within my life to have maybe caused this to have happened.
 I blamed myself.
 I blamed God.
 Depression was my blanket for the coldness that had overcome me.
 My outlook on the future was a dead end.

 That is, until my husband and family banned together to lift me up.
 Piece me back together and ignite a fire in my spirit.
 I had hit rock bottom, however sometimes the best part about rock bottom is that you can only go up from there.